 At the same time, in many cases mindfulness has lost some crucial components.
 When Matthieu Ricard, Buddhist monk and the “happiest man alive” was asked about mindfulness by author Roman Krznaric, Ricard replied, “You could have a very mindful sniper and a mindful psychopath.
 It’s true!
 A sniper needs to be so focused, never distracted, very calm, always bringing back his attention to the present moment.
 And non-judgmental – just kill people and no judgment.
 That could happen!”

 A graphic example, but yikes… Ricard’s words echo Krznaric’s belief that “the secular mindfulness movement typically offers mindfulness without morals.”
-Part of this may be due to (unnecessary) concern that the Buddhist principles on which mindfulness are based require one to ascribe to Buddhism (or another religion).
+Part of this may be due to (unnecessary) concern that the Buddhist principles on which mindfulness is based require one to ascribe to Buddhism (or another religion).
 Or perhaps people are wanting a quick fix to their emotional, physical, or mental distress.
 Whatever the case, while programs such as Insight L.A. integrate spiritual and ethical principles into mindfulness courses, this is not always the case.

 So, how can we use mindfulness as an adjunct (rather than the sole method) to nurture our well-being and emotional maturity?